 - All candidates, including those who have studied in English-speaking countries, must submit a recent TOEFL score of at least 90 (Internet-based test).
 No application will be considered without a valid official TOEFL score.
-When registering for the TOEFL, be sure to note that your score should be sent to USIEF, code 5373, and to IIE, code 2326.
-Visit the ETS website for further information.
+When registering for the test, be sure to note that your score should be sent to USIEF, code 5373, and to IIE, code 2326.
+Visit the TOEFL website for further information.

-- All candidates, except those in law, must submit a recent GRE score: for the quantitative reasoning component >151, for the verbal reasoning component >150 and for the analytical writing component >3 .
-No application will be considered without a valid official GRE score.
-When registering for the GRE, be sure to note that your score should be sent to USIEF, code 5373, and to IIE, code 2326.
-Visit the GRE website for further information.
+- All candidates, except those in law, must submit a recent GRE/GMAT score.
+No application will be considered without a valid official GRE/GMAT score.
+When registering for the test, be sure to note that your score should be sent to USIEF, code 5373, and to IIE, code 2326.
+Visit the GRE website/GMAT website for further information.

 - Candidates must be in good health.
 All applicants selected for a Fulbright grant are required to submit a Medical History and Examination Report before their grants can be activated.

 - Prior conviction or current indictment for a felony may result in disqualification.

 - Academic excellence is an important criterion for the evaluation of candidates.

 - Since the aim of the Fulbright Program is to foster cultural understanding between the US and Israel, preference will be given to applicants who have not had a substantial recent academic experience in the United States or another English-speaking country.